utm-coders/studyGroup/lessons/git/collaboration/lesson.md

 In this tutorial, we will cover using Git and GitHub for collaboration, working through an example collaborative workflow.
 This lesson is best taught with attendees pairing up at the start.
-While not necessary, it is _very highly recommended_ that attendees who have not attended the previous [Intro Git lesson][intro-git] work through the material on prior to this lesson.
+While not necessary, it is _very highly recommended_ that attendees who have not attended the previous [Intro Git][intro-git] lesson work through the material prior to this lesson.

 **Preparation for this lesson**: To follow along with this lesson, you will need to have `bash` installed.
 For Linux and OSX users, `bash` is included as